 The fireball: This strategy is a mix of the others, and works for some by separating debt into “good” — which is generally considered to be fixed-payment, low-interest debt that’s on a set repayment schedule — and “bad” — such as credit cards and other unsecured loans.
 Then, using either the snowball or the avalanche, you could start burning through the “bad” debt first.

 One way to narrow your choice is to research the pros and cons of all three methods, then pick the one that fits your style and personality.
 Or, since we’re talking DIY debt management, you could also pick the parts you like from each one and make it your own.

 Once again, it’s kind of like physical fitness: Some people may struggle to lose weight because they haven’t found a diet their body likes.
 But once they make that connection, they might find it a lot easier to crush their goals.

 And speaking of goals, they apply to your debt-management plan, too.
 You might want to plan a strategy that speaks not only to you, but to your endgame.
 Are you hoping to save enough to afford an electric car?
 Will you need to pay for daycare in nine months or so?
 At the end of the day, you can think about your debt payoff strategy as a way to get you where you want to go, when you want to get there.

 The Snowflake Method

-If you’re less disciplined, you might consider the “snowflake method,” a debt-reduction method that works by throwing any additional money that comes your way toward debt, including work bonuses, side-hustle income, or selling things you no longer need or use.
+Another approach to consider is the “snowflake method,” which works by throwing any additional money that comes your way toward debt, including work bonuses, side-hustle income, or selling things you no longer need or use.